TVR S series: S1/S2/S3(C)/S4C

+The S2 was launched in 1988 introducing the 2.9-L engine.
+The S3 followed in 1989 with longer doors, although some late S2 cars also had these.
+The S3 also introduced a more traditional design of dashboard with burr walnut veneer.

 S1s are becoming increasingly rare with only 78 licensed and 224 SORN.

 Model names ending with "c" were used to denote vehicles fitted with a catalytic converter.
 Only the S3 and S4 were available with catalysts (and the S4 was not built without them).
-A catalytic converter standard in the UK was only introduced in August 1992, at "K" registration; catalyzed earlier cars were intended for export to markets with tighter emissions standards.
+A catalytic converter standard in the UK was introduced in August 1992, at "K" registration; earlier catalysed cars were for export to markets with tighter emissions standards.